jlguenego/node-expose-sspi/doc/use-case/client.md

 `sso.Client` is a Javascript class with `fetch` method.

-The `sso.Client.fetch` method exactly runs as the `node-fetch` utility, which was completed by:
+The `sso.Client.fetch` method exactly works as the `node-fetch` utility, which is completed by:
-- Negotiate protocol
+- Negotiate, Kerberos, NTLM protocol
 - Cookies management

+The client can be configured:
+- `setSSP()`: set NTLM, Kerberos, or Negotiate.
+- `setCredentials()` : set the credentials of another user.
+- `setTargetName()`: set the Service Principal Name to be what you need exactly.
+Useful for doing Kerberos on `localhost` for instance.
+Browsers cannot do that.

 Thanks to the
 [node-fetch](https://github.com/node-fetch/node-fetch) project.